-4.2.1 A review of the Winter Service Plan 2020/2021 has been undertaken.
-The main points, including updates for the Winter Service Plan 2021/2022, are summarised below:
+- 4.2.1 A review of the Winter Service Plan 2021/2022 has been undertaken.
+The main points, including updates for the Winter Service Plan 2022/2023, are summarised below: - All 47 highway grit bins, which have scored highly using the Council's Grit Bin Risk Assessment Pro-forma, continue to be justified and form part of the Winter Service Plan 2022/2023. - 3 No. grit bin requests were received for public highway roads, namely Calder Close, Elstree Close and Fontwell Drive.
+Elstree Close has not been assessed again as it had previously been assessed using the Council's 'Winter Service Assessment Pro-forma' and did not score high enough to warrant a grit bin.
+Calder Close already has one grit bin and did not score high enough to justify the siting of a second grit bin.
+Finally, Fontwell Drive has been assessed using the Council's 'Winter Service Assessment Pro-forma' but has not scored high enough to qualify for a grit bin. - The contractual salt stock held by the Council's contractor will be 900 Tonnes throughout the 2022/2023 winter service period up to the 31st March when it will reduce to 600 Tonnes.
+All of the salt stock is stored by the contractor at their Aldermaston site, (under sheeting cover), as set out in Section 8 of the Winter Service Plan. - Confirmation has been obtained from Compass Minerals (the salt supplier) that there are adequate National salt stocks available to cope with a severe winter season. - Review has shown that the updated spread rates introduced in the 2018/2019 winter season following the National Salt Supply Review continues to prove successful and will continue for the 2022/2023 winter season. - Bus routes continue to be on primary or secondary precautionary salting routes. - There are no changes to the primary and secondary precautionary salting routes for the 2022/2023 winter season. - All cross-boundary primary and secondary precautionary salting routes correspond with neighbouring authorities precautionary salting routes. - When the Snow Plan is activated (during prolonged adverse weather events), footway/pavement snow ploughs continue to be available for use in the Town Centre and on primary pedestrian routes such as the Reading / Caversham Bridges and Christchurch footbridge.
+The Snow Plan is available as a background paper.

-- All 47 highway grit bins, which have scored highly using the Council's Grit Bin Risk Assessment Pro-forma, continue to be justified and form part of the Winter Service Plan 2021/2022. - No new grit bin location requests were received for public highway roads. - The Council negotiated a reduced rate for the supply of the grit bins with the Winter Maintenance Contractor 2019/2020 Financial Year.
-This saving remains in place for the 2021/2022 winter season. - The contractual salt stock held by the Council's contractor will be 900 Tonnes throughout the 2021/2022 winter service period, all of which is stored by the contractor at their Aldermaston site, (under sheeting cover), as set out in Section 8 of the Winter Service Plan. - Confirmation has been obtained from Compass Minerals (the salt supplier) that there are adequate National salt stocks available to cope with a severe winter season. - Review has shown that the updated spread rates introduced in the 2018/19 winter season following the National Salt Supply Review continues to prove successful and will continue for the 2020/21 winter season. - Bus routes continue to be on primary or secondary precautionary salting routes. - There are no changes to the primary and secondary precautionary salting routes for the 2020/2021 winter season. - All cross-boundary primary and secondary precautionary salting routes correspond with neighbouring authorities precautionary salting routes. - When the Snow Plan is activated (during prolonged adverse weather events), footway/pavement snow ploughs continue to be available for use in the Town Centre and on primary pedestrian routes such as the Reading / Caversham Bridges and Christchurch footbridge.
-The Snow Plan is available as a background paper. - The Town Centre 'core area' footways will be treated with a propriety material when snow is predicted to lay for a prolonged period.
+- The Town Centre 'core area' footways will be treated with a propriety material when snow is predicted to lay for a prolonged period.
 Traditional grit/salt may also be used on these Town Centre footways, as an alternative when snow is predicted to lay for a prolonged period.
-The Town Centre footways are listed in Appendix E of the Winter Service Plan 2021/2022 and shown on a plan 'Town Centre Winter Maintenance Treated Footway Areas' (Drawing Number RBC/WM/001A) which forms part of this Appendix and is available as a background paper. - The Council's advice for cyclists using the Borough's public highway network during the winter season remains the same as for last winter season (Section 7 'Footways and Cycleways' (paragraph 7.5) in the Winter Service Plan 2021/2022 refers as follows:
+The Town Centre footways are listed in Appendix E of the Winter Service Plan 2022/2023 and shown on a plan 'Town Centre Winter Maintenance Treated Footway Areas' (Drawing Number RBC/WM/001A) which forms part of this Appendix. - The Council's advice for cyclists using the Borough's public highway network during the winter season remains the same as for last winter season (Section 7 'Footways and Cycleways' (paragraph 7.5) in the Winter Service Plan 2022/2023 refers as follows: